 2025 Dubai Used Car Market Trends (Important Before Selling)

-The used car market in Dubai has changed in 2025 due to rising demand for SUVs, electric vehicles, and Japanese brands.
+In 2025, Dubai’s used car market is showing rising demand for SUVs, EVs, and Japanese cars, which is boosting resale value and selling speed.
 Sellers are getting higher resale value for:

 - SUVs & crossovers (+12% resale demand)